n8n-io/n8n-docs/docs/hosting/server-setups/google-cloud.md

 !!! note "GKE and IP addresses"

-  [Read this GKE tutorial](https://cloud.google.com/kubernetes-engine/docs/tutorials/configuring-domain-name-static-ip#configuring_your_domain_name_records) for more details on how reserved IP addresses work with GKE and Kubernetes resources.
+  [Read this GKE tutorial](https://cloud.google.com/kubernetes-engine/docs/tutorials/configuring-domain-name-static-ip#configuring_your_domain_name_records){:target="_blank" .external-link} for more details on how reserved IP addresses work with GKE and Kubernetes resources.

 ## Clone configuration repository